SteveLeungYL/parserfuzz_code/README.md

     make
     ```

-2. `DBMS-specific requirements:` Headers and libary of `MySQL`, `PostgreSQL` and `MariaDB` if you want to test them.
+2. `DBMS-specific requirements:` Headers and libary of `MySQL` and `PostgreSQL` if you want to test them.
 The most direct way is to compile the DBMSs.

 3. `Compile Squirrel:`